YSBoomOfficial/Quiq-Dict/README.md

 ## Features
 - MVC Architecture
-- Networking done with URLSession, Swift Result Type
+- URLSession and Swift Result Type for Networking
-- No Stroyboards, Fully Programatic UI
+- No Storyboards, Fully Programatic UI

 ## API
 For more information on the API used in the app see [dictionaryapi.dev](https://dictionaryapi.dev/)